 Preparing Raw Potatoes for Chicken Feeding

 As said earlier, chickens can eat raw potatoes as an add-on to their existing diet.
 Preparing raw potatoes for feeding to your chickens is important to help them consume easier.

 This is why chicken owners should make food easier for them to get and eat.
-For raw potatoes, you can slice them into tiny cubed pieces that your flock can easily peck on.
-This will cut them the hassle of pecking from a bigger piece.
+For potatoes, you can slice them into tiny cubed pieces that your flock can easily peck on, after ensuring they are safe and free from high levels of solanine.

 If chickens can eat raw potatoes as treats, what should you feed your flock as the main diet?
 It is critical that you know the nutrition your chickens need for you to supply them with the right diet.